 4. Southwest Airlines

-Southwest Airlines states that underseat items have to be under 18.5 x 13.5 x 8.5 inches.
-If they don’t fit under the front seat, they’ll ask you to store it in the overhead compartments.
+Southwest Airlines states that underseat items have to be under 18.5 x 8.5 x 13.5 inches.
+If your item doesn’t fit under the front seat, they’ll ask you to store it in the overhead compartments.

 5. Air Canada

 Air Canada limits underseat luggage on all of its aircraft to 17 x 13 x 6 inches.

 Alaska Airlines doesn’t specifically mention any size restrictions for underseat items.
 Instead, they say that the underseat item should be a purse, a briefcase, or a laptop bag.

 The actual size under the seats depends on which aircraft you’ve boarded.
 If you will be flying on their Boeing 737-800 aircraft, the underseat dimensions are 14 x 12 x 9 inches.
 To get the exact measurements, contact Alaska Airlines and tell them your flight details.
 They’ll reply shortly with the exact dimensions.